 - Weeks 34-48 of pregnancy: 400-1,200 mL (2)

 Toward the end of pregnancy, the amount of amniotic fluid should decrease in preparation for birth.
 Generally, the amniotic sac tears near the end of the first stage of labor.
 At this time, the remaining amniotic fluid begins to leak out through the cervix and vagina.
 This is often called a mother’s “water breaking” (1, 3).
 Some women will experience this as a sudden gush of fluid, but more often, it begins as a slow trickle (3).
-If this happens when a baby is at term and ready to be born, it is not a problem.
-However, if a woman’s water breaks or she begins leaking amniotic fluid early, this can lead to complications.
+When the water breaks, it is important to get to the hospital as soon as possible.
+If a woman begins leaking amniotic fluid before the baby is at term, this can lead to premature birth and other complications (detailed in the next section).
+If the water breaks at term, this is a normal step of the birthing process and just means the baby is coming soon.
+However, hospitalization is still recommended for monitoring and medical care during the delivery process.

 What can happen when amniotic fluid leaks?